– Lymphatic Drainage Massage –

 – Because none of us are strangers to feeling puffy once in a while –

-Sometimes we just wake up feeling puffy.
+And sometimes we just wake up feeling puffy.

 Is there anything to be done about it?